Graduation

 - Mrs. Kuzio, Registrar (shelley.kuzio@eips.ca)

-- Mrs. Noppers, Business Manager (shantel.noppers@eips.ca)
+- Mrs. Bzawy, Business Manager (lisa.bzawy@eips.ca)

-- Mrs. Marler, Assistant Principal (marlis.marler@eips.ca)
+- Ms. Sawatzky, Principal (kelly.sawatzky@eips.ca)

-- Mrs. Sawatzky, Principal (kelly.sawatzky@eips.ca)
+- Mr. Vandermeulen, Assistant Principal (peter.vandermeulen@eips.ca)

-Grad Meetings
+Grad Meetings - Upcoming

 All meetings are held in Ms. Ram's Room (Rm.
 129) unless otherwise noted.